-Month Activity June-August Development of the district's long-term financial plan.
-Revision of the district's fund structure and chart of accounts.
-Development of the district's staff budget input worksheet (a key tool in the collaborative, bottom-up budgeting process).
-Development of functional budgets (administration, operations, prevention and public education, training, facilities, and repair and maintenance).
-Development of budget document format based on the Government Finance Officers Association (GFOA) Distinguished Budget Presentation Award program.
-September The fire chief works with district staff to review and revise the proposed district budget.
-Community budget working group reviews the proposed district budget.
-Board adopts the budget calendar (specifying dates for meetings and hearings).
-October Public hearing on revenue sources in accordance with Revised Code of Washington (RCW) 84.55.120.
-Submittal of the proposed district budget to the board of fire commissioners.
-Board workshop and public hearing on the proposed district budget.
-Budget accepted, or revisions specified by the board of fire commissioners.
-November The fire chief and district staff revise the proposed budget as necessary.
+Month Activity November The fire chief and district staff revise the proposed budget, as necessary.
 Tax increase resolution, levy certification resolution, and resolution for adoption of the district's comprehensive budget by the board of fire commissioners.
 Adopted budget submitted to the Clark County Auditor.
-Board of fire commissioners, fire chief, and community budget review working group review and discussion of the budget process and recommendations for improvement.
+The board of fire commissioners, fire chief, and community budget review working group review and discussion of the budget process and recommendations for improvement.
 December The adopted budget is entered into the finance and accounting system.
 The adopted budget is submitted to the GFOA Distinguished Budget Award Program for review.